 - Lime juice (few drops)

 - Rinse moong dal in water 2-3 times and discard the water.

-- Turn on the instant pot on saute mode with normal setting.
+- Turn the Instant Pot on saute mode with the normal setting.

 - Once ghee is hot, add the cumin seeds and allow them to crackle.